rokicki/type3search/README.md

 these years---and it could have easily been fixed at any time.

 # Things that need doing

+Add support for latin modern and probably some other fonts that exist in METAFONT.

 Make the new dvips functionality a command-line and configuration-time option.